postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 [![Choose Team](https://assets.postman.com/postman-docs/join-team-from-list.jpg)](https://assets.postman.com/postman-docs/join-team-from-list.jpg)

-You will see a list of available teams within your org.
-Select a team, answer the question set by the team admin if there is one (otherwise you can add an optional note), and select **Request to join**.
+You will see a list of the available teams within your organization.
+Select a team.
+Answer the question set by the team admin, if there is one.
+You can also add an optional note.
+Select **Request to join**.

 <img alt="Team Join Question" src="https://assets.postman.com/postman-docs/team-join-question-entry.jpg" width="400px"/>

-The team administrator will receive a notification that you’ve asked to join the team.
+The team admin will receive a notification that you asked to join the team.
 Once they approve your request, you will be able to access the team and collaborate on API projects within it.

 ## Leaving a team